CT universities bring students studying abroad home, suspend abroad classes amid coronavirus concerns

 Since the classes in Tuscany are suspended both students who choose to stay and those who return to the U.S. for quarantine will complete their course work for the next few weeks online.

-Quinnipiac University told News 8 they have yet to make any changes to their study abroad students’ travel plans.
+Quinnipiac and Southern Connecticut State universities told News 8 they have yet to make any changes to their study abroad students’ travel plans.

+Yale University is advising students and faculty to follow CDC guidelines on travel.